It's an Irish feast at the Open Range Restaurant at the Outlaw Inn - Wyo4News

 Tuesday, March 17 enjoy corned beef and cabbage and try one of their Irish beer specials!

-Stop on in from 4 pm – 7 pm at the Open Range Restaurant at the Outlaw Inn.
-160 Elk Street in Rock Springs.
+Stop on in from Noon – 9 pm at the Open Range Restaurant at the Outlaw Inn.
+1630 Elk Street in Rock Springs.

 (This is a paid advertisement and does not necessarily reflect the views and opinions of Wyo4News management and staff.
 We reserve the right to delete any and all comments.
 If your business would like to advertise with Wyo4News please contact our sales team here.)